Georgetown-University-Libraries/File-Analyzer-Test-Data/iiif/README.md

 The initial version of this application was built to leverage metadata authored in DSpace and ArchivesSpace.
 Support for other metadata sources could be defined.

-The File Analyser is a Java Swing desktop application.
+The File Analyzer is a Java Swing desktop application.
 The application assumes that the end user has desktop access to image files and metadata to be merged into a manifest file.
 If the application is to be run against a remote file system, some window emulation will be needed to initiate a session.

 ## Directory Overview